 The University Archives in Wilson Library has developed an extensive Guide to Resources about UNC's Confederate Monument.
 This guide includes a timeline, links to scanned archival resources from Wilson's collections, a photo gallery, and further reading.

 The Daily Tar Heel is the main student publication at UNC.
 Published daily during the academic year, the newspaper is a good resource for information on the reaction to the "The Student Body" statue.
 In addition to news articles, editorials and letters to the editor may be useful.
 This title is available on microfilm in the North Carolina Collection.
 DTH issues from 1893 to 1992 are available online through two sources: Newspapers.com, a subscription service available to users affiliated with UNC-Chapel Hill and to patrons in the library buildings, and the Digital Heritage Center, which is freely available and accessible off-campus.
 Visit the Daily Tar Heel website for articles dating from about 2005 to present.
-Additionally, UNC library staff have compiled a headline archive that can be used as reference to find original articles.

 The long-running publication of the Black Student Movement at UNC is another good resource for understanding the response of students to the installation of "The Student Body" statue.
 Copies of the paper from 1969 to 2013 can be found in the North Carolina Collection.
 The paper can also be accessed online.
 Issues from 1969 to 2001 are available through DigitalNC and issues published from 2009 to 2013 can be found at the group's website.

 In addition to student publications, the North Carolina Collection holds a large number of newspapers from around the state.
 Many of these, such as the Raleigh News & Observer and the Durham Herald-Sun, report on campus news and controversies.

 Example from the Digital Heritage Center digital library: The New Bern Mirror, February 27, 1970